AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/creating-a-module.md

 You should use the [`create-analysis-module.py`](https://github.com/AlexsLemonade/OpenScPCA-analysis/blob/main/create-analysis-module.py) script to create a skeleton module for your analysis in the `analyses` folder.

+Before running this script, you should determine two things:

+- The name of your module
+    - You will provide this name as an argument to the script
-Before running this script, you should decide whether you will use R or Python (or both!) in your module.
+-  Whether you will use R or Python (or both!) in your module
-When running the script, you can use flags to add additional files and/or folders to your module skeleton that you will need for your chosen language, [as described below](#module-creation-script-flags).
+    - You can use certain script flags to add a template notebook and/or set up an environment (`renv` or conda) for your chosen language, [as described below in detail](#module-creation-script-flags)
+        - If you do not use additional flags, the script will create a [skeleton module](../analysis-modules/index.md#skeleton-analysis-module-contents) only

 To run this script, take these steps: